graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 TensorFlow documentation.
 It converts the body of the annotated function into a fused set of operations that are executed as a group, in the same way as a whole graph would have been in TensorFlow version 1.
-In addition, a library called ``autograph`` will convert python flow control constructs into TensorFlow graph operations.
+In addition, a library called ``autograph`` will convert Python flow control constructs into TensorFlow graph operations.

 Best practice is to ensure that anything which is intended to be executed on